jazlab/medicine_paper/README.md

 # MEDiCINe: Motion Estimation by Distributional Contrastive Inference for Neurophysiology

-This repository contains code to reproduce all main test results in the following paper:
+This repository contains code to reproduce all main results in the following
+paper:

 MEDiCINe: Motion Estimation by Distributional Contrastive Inference for Neurophysiology.
 Watters, N., Bussino, A., & Jazayeri, M. arXiv, 2024.